 Other trails include the Blue Heron Trail, complete with bird blinds, which are walls that allow you to approach closely and observe the birds without disturbing them; the Red Fox Trail, designed for a sensory-awareness experience; and an undeveloped path through the woods known as the Green Dragon Trail.
 Each of these trails is roughly a half-mile in length over fairly flat terrain.
 The North Woods Loop and the Beaver Lodge Trail, which features nature’s own engineer, the beaver, are each about a mile in length.
 And because the trails at Oxley are connected, you can customize your hike to your specific wishes.

 The Chickasaw National Recreation Area, formerly Platt National Park, is an ecologically unique area.
 Located in south-central Oklahoma near Sulphur, it is in the transition zone where eastern deciduous forest meets the western prairie landscape.
-This means you have thick forests of oak, hickory and sycamore existing alongside open prairie.
-The intermingling of ecosystems extends to the area’s animal life as well.
-Here, you may see a red fox, even though the gray fox is the species typically associated with this part of Oklahoma.
+This means there are thick forests of oak, hickory and sycamore existing alongside open prairie.

 The Chickasaw National Recreation Area is perhaps most famous for its mineral springs and clear streams, which attracted early Native Americans who came here to hunt and relax.
 Today, the park attracts all types of outdoor enthusiasts.
 Some of them just want to catch a glimpse of the bison that live here, while others come to swim, camp and hike.